Currency of Ecuador: History

-Ecuador's monetary unit, the peso, was renamed Sucre (decree of March 22, 1884, effective April 1), equal to 22.500 g fine silver.
-The Sucre was named after the Latin American revolutionary Antonio José de Sucre.
-The 1884 monetary law permitted free circulation of gold coin of France, Italy, Belgium, Switzerland, Colombia, Peru, and the United States.
-As for silver, the law permitted the import of 5-franc pieces of France, Italy, Belgium, and Switzerland, of the pesos of Chile and Colombia, of the Peruvian sol, and of the United States dollar and its fractions.
+Ecuador's monetary unit, the peso, was renamed the sucre (decree of March 22, 1884, effective April 1), equal to 22.500 g fine silver.
+The sucre was named after the Latin American revolutionary Antonio José de Sucre.
+The 1884 monetary law permitted the free circulation of gold coins in France, Italy, Belgium, Switzerland, Colombia, Peru, and the United States.
+As for silver, the law permitted the import of 5-franc pieces of France, Italy, Belgium, and Switzerland; of the pesos of Chile and Colombia; of the Peruvian sol; and of the United States dollar and its fractions.
 Copper (vellón) was made legal tender to 5 décimos.
-Bank reserves were in silver coin and banknotes were convertible solely into silver.
-Ecuador was on a de facto silver standard and did not coin any gold between 1884 and 1892.
-The government had silver coin minted abroad through the offices of the private banks, usually taking 25% of the profit.
+Bank reserves were in silver coins, and banknotes were converted solely into silver.
+Ecuador operated under a de facto silver standard and did not mint any gold coins between 1884 and 1892.
+The government had silver coins minted abroad through the offices of the private banks, usually taking 25% of the profit.

-The Government signed a contract, October 6, 1887, with Banco del Ecuador to withdraw Chilean coin and low-quality national coin and replace it with coin of standard fineness.
-A decree of April 12, 1889, made the Bolivian coin circulating in the southern part of Ecuador equal to other coin, since its holders had been losing 20% on exchange.
+The government signed a contract on October 6, 1887, with Banco del Ecuador to withdraw Chilean and low-quality national coins and replace them with coins of standard fineness.
+A decree of April 12, 1889, made the Bolivian coin circulating in the southern part of Ecuador equal to other coins, since its holders had been losing 20% on exchange.
 Banco Internacional was entrusted with withdrawing the Bolivian coin, paying partly in good coin and partly in notes.
-In 1890 Colombian coin 835 fine was exchanged at its face value.
+In 1890, the Colombian 835 fine coin was exchanged at its face value.

-Between 1887 and 1892 over 1.75 million sucres worth of substandard coin was withdrawn, so that only high quality silver coin remained in circulation.
-President Antonio Flores Jijón (son of Presidente Juan José Flores) announced that from August 15, 1890, only national coin was allowed to circulate in Ecuador, and Ecuador's monetary system was finally unified.
-But the total face value of coin in circulation had been reduced.
+Between 1887 and 1892, over 1.75 million sucres' worth of substandard coin was withdrawn so that only high-quality silver coin remained in circulation.
+President Antonio Flores Jijón announced that from August 15, 1890, only national coin was allowed to circulate in Ecuador, and Ecuador's monetary system was finally unified.
+But the total face value of coins in circulation had been reduced.
 In order to alleviate the shortage of small change, the President authorized (June 14, 1890) the minting of 30,000 sucres in copper coins of 1/2 and 1 centavo.

-The fall in the price of silver had been gradual in 1884–1890, but became very pronounced after 1893, and the government began looking at ways to adopt the gold standard.
+The fall in the price of silver had been gradual in 1884–1890 but became very pronounced after 1893, and the government began looking at ways to adopt the gold standard.
 In 1897, the Monetary Commission reported that of the 4,790,730 sucres that had been minted up to then, 2,810,850 had been in 1-sucre coins and 2,079,000 in halves, tenths, and twentieths.
 It also reported that of the total, 2,931,081.15 was deposited with the banks and that half of the remainder was still in circulation, the other half either exported or used by industry.